Catholic Junior College Scholarships

 The Flame Scholarship, valued at $750.00 per annum, is available to JC1 CJC students with exceptional strengths and/or abilities in leadership and co-curricular areas such as the performing arts and sports track record in secondary school.
 They should also display commitment to serve the community.

 The Flame Scholar may hold another scholarship for which they might be successful after entry to CJC (e.g. English Language and Linguistics Scholarship).
-The scholarship is renewable in JC2 if contribution to the identified CCA or leadership area is sustained during JC1 and the student achieves ‘A’ Level University rank points of 55 points (excluding Project Work) and passes in all subjects in the JC1 Promotional Examinations.
+The scholarship is renewable in JC2 if contribution to the identified CCA or leadership area is sustained during JC1 and the student achieves ‘A’ Level University rank points of 50 points (excluding Project Work) or top 75th percentile within the student’s respective streams.

 Applicants must be Singapore Citizens or Permanent Residents / Non-Citizens with at least one parent who is Singaporean.
 The Scholarship is open for application from the start of Term 1 to the Last Monday of Term 2 Week 7 in 2019 for JC1 CJC students.
 Shortlisted candidates will be interviewed and the scholarship awarded to deserving students in Term 2.